 –Squats -keep up your form and make sure you do them properly; otherwise they are futile.
 Your feet should be shoulder width apart, your spine as straight and neutral as possible, and your knees should never pass your toes.
 Squatting should feel as natural as sitting in a chair.

--Donkey kickbacks– for this I try to use ankle weights when possible (100 on each side so I do two reps of 50 on each leg)
+-Donkey kickbacks– for this I try to use ankle weights and resistance bands when possible (100 on each side so I do two reps of 50 on each leg)

 -Fire hydrants (two reps of 50)